 Primitivo: Puglia’s Crown Jewel

 Unquestionably, the standout grape of Puglia is Primitivo.
 This historic type has been grown in the area for many years, and it is also famous outside of Italy.
-The word “Primitivo” is derived from the Italian word “primo,” which means “first,” due to the grape’s propensity to ripen early in the season.

-Primitivo thrives in Puglia’s warm and sunny climate, which enables the grapes to reach full maturity and produce their very strong flavors.
-Primitivo wines are renowned for their appealing smells of juicy blackberries, plums, and black cherries and have a deep, almost inky crimson hue when poured into a glass.
+Primitivo thrives in Puglia’s warm and sunny climate.
+Here, the grapes reach full maturity and produce their very strong flavors.

 With their dedication to producing high-quality wines, renowned wineries like Cantine San Marzano and Gianfranco Fino have enhanced the Primitivo grape’s image, highlighting its enormous potential and securing its status as Puglia’s crown gem.